syrkis/virian.org/src/lib/opus/miiii.md

 ---
 author: Noah Syrkis
 slug: miiii
-title: Mechanistic Interpretability of Irriducible Integer Identifiers
-description:
+title: MIIII
-  Mechanistic interpretability is the reverse engineering of black box—really opaque—deep learning models to understand how they work (think artificial neuroscience).
+description: Mechanistic interpretability is the reverse engineering of black box—really opaque—deep learning models to understand how they work (think artificial neuroscience).
   Here it is performed on prime number classifying attention models.
 date: 2024-06-13T13:50:44.015Z